 If you have a baby your cat may be inquisitive and want to get a closer look, but it is very rare for a cat to harm a baby if unprovoked.
 Most incidents occur because of the baby’s sudden movements, so you should always be vigilant.
 To be safe, never leave a cat and a baby alone together.

 A senior cat can become a little cantankerous, just like old people can.
-To save yourself being bitten, learn when your cat doesn’t want your attention and respect this.
+To save yourself from being bitten, learn when your cat doesn’t want your attention and respect this.

 Just like us, cats of any age can have grumpy days.
 On days like this, a bite is your cat’s way of saying leave me alone.